Tbilisi Safety Guide

 LGBTQ+ Travelers

-• LGBTQ+ venues exist in Tbilisi but are discreet and often unlisted publicly; research carefully before visiting
+• LGBTQ+ friendly venues exist in Tbilisi but are discrete; research online or through trusted travel forums before visiting.

 Travel Insurance